-Building work on the Hearing Impairment, Special Resource Based Provision (SRBP) was completed during 2022/23.
 In line with the White Paper and the 2030 ambition, The Canterbury Academy Trust will continually look to grow in line with the government and Department for Education expectations.
+It is hoped that during the early part of 2024/25 we will become The Canterbury Trust, with Simon Langton Grammar School for Boys.